torvalds/linux/Documentation/scsi/FlashPoint.rst

   my BusLogic driver already included latent support for the BT-948/958.
   Additional cosmetic support for the Ultra SCSI MultiMaster cards was added subsequent releases.
 As a result of this cooperative testing process, several firmware bugs were found and corrected.
-My heavily loaded Linux test system provided an ideal environment for testing error recovery processes that are much more rarely exercised in production systems, but are crucial to overall system stability.
+My heavily loaded GNU/Linux test system provided an ideal environment for testing error recovery processes that are much more rarely exercised in production systems, but are crucial to overall system stability.
 It was especially convenient